Here are some of the tools & supplies you will need for your DIY Bottle Projects:

 Mini Light Strings

 Finding mini light strings other than around Christmas time isn’t always easy.
 Last year we picked up numerous sets of light strings on sale after the holidays and still ended up ordering more online after a few months.
 When purchasing light strings on-line be sure to get the ‘non connectable’ light strings.

-These 35 Clear Mini Lights by NOMA/INLITEN work perfectly for colored wine bottles.
+These 35 Clear Mini Lights work perfectly for colored wine bottles.
 Keep in mind that your bottle will get a little bit warm to the touch, not enough to start a fire or anything.
 Just be mindful of that if you plan on filling your bottle with a filler like little crystal chips or marbles.

 It’s best to just use these lights by themselves, without anything else inside the bottle.